 Wrongful death claim – If a motorcycle crash resulted in the death of a loved one, surviving family members may need to file a wrongful death claim.
 These claims must be filed within two years from the date of the crash.
 Surviving family members could be eligible for compensation to cover funeral and burial costs, medical bills, loss of future income, loss of consortium, and more.
 Having a dedicated and compassionate lawyer on your side is recommended to pursue the full amount of compensation you and your family may deserve.

 Property damage claims – Motorcycle accidents usually result in significant property damage.
-Cyclists who wish to repair or replace their bikes may need to file a property damage claim within four years.
+Cyclists who wish to repair or replace their bikes may need to file a property damage claim within two years.

 Are There Exceptions to the Statute of Limitations?